 ~ David Ritter, managing director with Alvarez & Marsal

-Apollo said Cardenas Markets CEO Doug Sanders will remain in that role and serve as chief executive of the combined company, while Frank Ingraffia will continue to serve as the CEO of Tony’s Fresh Market.
+Apollo said Cardenas Markets CEO Doug Sanders would remain in that role and serve as chief executive of the combined company.
+At the same time, Frank Ingraffia will continue to serve as the CEO of Tony’s Fresh Market.

 “Cardenas has grown significantly over the last several years under Doug’s leadership, and we are excited to accelerate its growth in combination with Tony’s in this next phase,”Andrew Jhawar and Joanna Reiss, partners at Apollo Private Equity

 Startempire Wire reported Amazon Fresh’s expansion to Murrieta in October last year.
 Murrieta’s deputy director of economic development broke the news of the Amazon Fresh grocery store opening in the City of Murrieta in the late fall of 2021.
 Murrieta Town Center Shopping Center at Murrieta Hot Springs Rd, Murrieta, CA, houses the Amazon Fresh market